wp-plugins/login-and-out/readme.txt

 Added config options to widget:
 - checkbox to toggle display of user's email address.
 - checkbox to toggle center alignment of widget text.

+= 1.2 =
+Changed format for link URL displayed by widget.
+Enter full URI for extrnal website or /pagename for permalink to page on local wordpress site